NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 Your browser does not support the video tag.
 </video>

-It becomes apparent that as we shift the Euro time trace, the two trajectories become more most correlated as $\tau = - 18$ days.
+It becomes apparent that as we shift the Euro time trace, the two trajectories become most correlated as $\tau = - 18$ days.
 The value of the dollar determines (in part) that of the Euro.
 If this simulated data is to be believed (*wink*), that means we should BUY BUY BUY Euros if the dollar spikes up, alternatively we should SELL SELL SELL Euros if the Dollar drops in value.

 Clearly real economic markets are more complicated than this as the regulation is not unilateral (ie the Euro value will feed back and affect the dollar value).
 But this analysis does lend insight into how we can take seemingly unrelated stochastic signals and find the underlying correlations.